top of page

-Biomarker sets depend on the purpose, health state, sex and age.
+Biomarker sets depend on purpose, health state, sex and age.
 Gender differences inﬂuence health (and, consequently, the necessary biomarkers set) in a variety of ways:

-Biological differences, such as, genes, hormones, and different morbidity risks
+Biological differences, such as genes, hormones, and different morbidity risks

 Psychological aspects of symptoms and treatment including how symptoms are perceived and rated in terms of severity, as well as reaching a decision and implementation of treatment

 From a biological point of view, reproductive aging (r-Aging) is essential in women.
 Female reproductive aging is, in a way, a biological phenomenon that develops along canonical molecular pathways; however, it has particular features.
 It was shown that reproductive aging has complex connections with the aging of other systems (somatic aging) and can impact aging processes in an organism at multiple levels (cells, tissues, organs, and systems).

 Female Biomarkers in Longevity

 The aging process leads to the loss of function in several physiological systems, which are often accompanied by age-related diseases.
 Biomarkers of aging are tools used to provide a quantitative foundation to estimate the overall health status and the therapeutic efficacy of clinical, healthspan-extending interventions.